TechHybrid/qpb-rest/README.md

 # QPB-ReST
-Rest api for CRUD of QPB
+REST API for CRUD of QPB